peridoteagle/interview-coding/README.md

 The key variables to obtain the articles:
 1. The key terms "corner office" and "adam bryant" were used to search the title, author, and text body.
 These terms can be modified, as shown in https://github.com/peridoteagle/fun-with-nyt-search-api
 2. The '20090701' and '20171025' are the start and end dates respectively for articles collected from the Corner Office column
-3. To get n, I used trial and error to determine that approximately 730 articles were returned with the search terms in from the 'keywords' variable
+3. To get n, I used trial and error to determine that approximately 730 articles were returned with the search terms from the 'keywords' variable

 ```
 #Obtaining articles from the NYT Search API